majortom69/screenspy/README.md

 ## Disclaimer

-**Warning:** It is essential to understand the legal implications of capturing and sharing screenshots, especially without proper consent.
-Depending on your jurisdiction, unauthorized capture and sharing of screenshots could be illegal and result in legal consequences.
-This project is intended for educational purposes only.
+**Warning:** This project is intended for educational purposes only.
 It is your responsibility to use this software in compliance with applicable laws and regulations.

 ![image](https://github.com/majortom69/screenspy/assets/85795310/ef11374a-dee2-4f19-88ba-928311d3e4f1)